1170011989/1170011989.github.io/career.md

 # Honor and Award

 * Brain Korea 21 (BK21) Scholarship, March 2019 - February 2021
-  * Scholarship from BK21 organized by Ministry of Education and Human Resources Development of South Korea
+  * Scholarship from BK21 organized by the Ministry of Education and Human Resources Development of Korea

+# Grant

+* National Research Foundation (NRF) of Korea, June 2022 - May 2025
+  * Basic Science Research Program through the NRF of Korea funded by the Ministry of Education of Korea